Snigdha977/event-management/README.md

 ## 🚀 How to Run Locally

 1. Clone  or download the repository.
 2. Place your preferred background image in the root folder as `background.jpg`.
 3. Open `index.html` in your browser.
 4. Start creating and managing events!

 ---

-## 📁 File Structure